 Lament is taking our hard emotions and hard questions to God, leaving them there and choosing to trust God’s character and promises for us.
 We don’t have to hide our emotions or fake that we’re fine.
 God who made us, made us with emotions.
 Our emotions are not just safe with God; they are safest with God.

-Lament is the modeled all through scripture.
+We can find through scripture.
 Hannah lamented to God in deep grief over her infertility and barrenness.
 Job lamented to God, Jeremiah lamented to God and Moses lamented to God.
 Fully one-third of the Psalms are psalms of lament.
 These psalms show how David took his diffilculties and emotions to God in lament throughout his life.

 4. Draw near to God through prayer.